Verstappen wins rain-marred Belgian GP after short restart

 SPA-FRANCORCHAMPS, Belgium (AP) — Max Verstappen won a rain-soaked Belgian Grand Prix when it was finally called off Sunday after it restarted under a safety car nearly three hours later than its scheduled time.

-The race was shortened to last one hour with only half points awarded to the winner, who needed to complete only two laps to win.
+The race was shortened to last one hour with only half points awarded to the winner, who needed to complete only two laps to earn points.

+“Now, in hindsight, it was important to get the pole position,” Red Bull driver Verstappen said.
+“But it was a shame not to do proper laps.”

 “Of course it's a win but not how you want to win,” Verstappen said.
 “Credit to all the fans who stayed here for so long.
 They are the real winners today.”